 [#AD] Many thanks to CBDDirect2U for sponsoring this post!
-For a 40% discount code for products in their range, keep on reading.
 As always, all opinions are my own.
-If you’re interested in CBD or in making any changes to your own medication or condition management, always speak to your GP or a medical professional.
+If you’re interested in CBD or in making any changes to your own medication or condition management, always speak to your GP or a medical professional beforehand.

 So.
 Let’s talk about CBD.